Snap up a bargain in Very’s Black Friday 2022 sale now

 What were the best Black Friday Very deals from last year?

-Last year, there was no shortage of deals to shop and customers were spoilt for choice acorss thousands of products reduced in price.
+Last year, there was no shortage of deals to shop and customers were spoilt for choice across thousands of products reduced in price.

 The Apple MacBook pro, M1, 2020, 13in (£1,149, Very.co.uk) came down from £1,299 to £1,159 - that’s a £140 saving.